dana-khaing/Anvil/DIARY.md

 boot/smoke check on the simulator to confirm nothing broke — no full tap-through needed since every change here was either covered by a new unit test or was a pure removal/rename with no behavior change.

+## 2025-09-15 — Exercise substitution

+Added a "Swap" action next to "Finished" on the Today screen's current exercise, opening an equipment-filterable list of alternates sourced from `alternativesFor` (hardened just in time, Day 7).
+Swapping is scoped to the current session only — it doesn't edit the routine, since the point is "the machine isn't free right now," not "I want to change my plan."

+The rep/set adjustment is deterministic, documented rules, not a guess — matches the plan's explicit requirement that this work offline:
+`adjustForSubstitution` (unit tested, 5 cases) keeps reps/sets/weight unchanged between any two weighted equipment types (barbell/dumbbell/ machine/cable all carry over — the weight is a starting estimate, not a recalculated conversion, since there's no reliable ratio between e.g. barbell and dumbbell bench numbers), bumps reps ~50% and clears weight when swapping *to* bodyweight (no external load to compensate for), and reverts to a standard 8-12 rep range when swapping *off* bodyweight back to something weighted. `finishExercise` now records which exercise variant was actually used via `set_logs.substituted_exercise_id` — already in the Day 3 schema, unused until now.

+Couldn't tap through the picker interactively (same simulator-automation gap as prior days), but `SubstitutionPicker` takes its data as plain props — no store or DB involved — so it got direct component tests instead of a store-mocking workaround: default list, equipment-filter narrowing, the empty-filter-result message, `onSelect`/`onCancel` firing correctly.
+Visually confirmed the Today screen's new Swap/Finished button row renders correctly on the simulator.
+36 tests passing across 7 suites, up from 26.